presidentbeef/brat/_posts/2016-07-17-inlining-conditions-and-more.md

 Tak benchmark after metatable change: `0.225 seconds`.
 Another 48% improvement!
 These two changes together reduced the runtime for the Tak benchmark by 70%.

 Similarly, the Kaprekar benchmark went from 86 seconds in our last blog post to just 21 seconds - another 70% improvement.
+Fibonacci (king of microbenchmarks) runs in just 0.043 seconds.

 For more real-world use, these two optimizations reduced parsing time of [peg.brat](https://github.com/presidentbeef/brat/blob/8448fabd7a2970a8d7715e52bc47a279750676a9/stdlib/peg.brat) (ironically the current largest Brat file) by 42%.

+While Brat is still not (nor will ever be) particularly fast in general, it is fun to continue pushing it.